Posted by ESPN.com's Mike Sando

 The Rams face an extremely tough draw in their opening-week matchup with the Eagles in Philadelphia.
 These franchises have very little in common.

 The Eagles' roster features 33 players drafted by the organization, one behind league leaders Chicago and Green Bay.
 The Rams have only 23 of their own draft choices.
-Holding onto one's own draft choices isn't necessarily a good thing, but failing to hold onto them often reflects poor drafting, poor management, frequent scheme changes, etc.
+Holding onto one's own draft choices isn't necessarily a good thing, but failing to hold onto them often reflects poor drafting, poor management, frequent scheme changes and overall instability.

 By my count, 18 Rams players entered the NFL as draft choices for other teams, about four more than the league average.
 The Eagles' corresponding number is seven.
 The low figure reflects a disciplined approach to roster management.

 The Eagles' Jon Runyan is one of the biggest -- and oldest -- starting right tackles in the league.
 Pass protection is not his specialty.
 The Rams will have to keep this game close to free up their pass rush.
 If they do, a healthy Leonard Little could give Runyan some problems.

 On the other side, Eagles left tackle Tra Thomas welcomes Rams first-round draft choice Chris Long to the NFL.
 Long fashions himself as a technician, but he's still making the adjustment from 3-4 to 4-3 defensive end.